Skip to content

 19. Isaacs Restaurant

 Some dishes you can get at Isaacs restaurant are prawn pil pil, crispy fired brie, mild madras lamb curry, crispy Skeaghanore duck confit and beef fillet to name but a few.
-The desserts are just as tasty with options of sticky toffee pudding, apple and rhubarb crumble and good old bread and butter pudding.
+The desserts are just as tasty with sticky toffee pudding, apple and rhubarb crumble and good old bread and butter pudding.

 Location: 48 MacCurtain Street, Victorian Quarter